BattModels/ArtemisUsers/getting_started/srun.md

 ---

 # Submitting Interactive Jobs with `srun`
-`srun` is a command-line tool used for submitting jobs to the Slurm workload manager, offering a wide range of options for customizing job submission, and essentially letting you run parallel jobs on a cluster managed by Slurm.
+`srun` is a command-line tool used for submitting jobs to the [Slurm workload manager]({% link getting_started/slurm_intro.md %}), offering a wide range of options for customizing job submission, and essentially letting you run parallel jobs on a cluster managed by Slurm.

-You can find more information about Slurm [here](slurm_intro.md)

 ### `srun` examples